zibhub/GNDMS/developer-guide/index.md

 EPR may be passed when accessing resources directly or is sent to factory methods during resource instantiation.

+{% highlight java %}
-    // path to the file containing the proxy cert String proxyFile = ...;
+   // path to the file containing the proxy cert
+    String proxyFile = ...;

     // uri of the delegation service